I participated in GCP's Big Data and Machine Learning training "CPB100"

 Participated in Google Cloud OnBoard | Beyond Inc

-The reason for this expansion in Japan is likely due to the introduction of the Tokyo region.
+The reason for this level of expansion in Japan is likely the emergence of the Tokyo region.

 I think it was around October or November 2016

-That was a long introduction, but as the title of this post suggests,
+So, after that long introduction, as the title suggests,

-The training focused on big data and machine learning.
+The training mainly covers big data and machine learning.

 Google Cloud Platform Free Training Tour | Topgate Co., Ltd